1. Gases such as oxygen and carbon

 d)Can only be inhibited by metabolic poisons

-6. Which of the following values is closest to
+6. Which of the following values is closest to the resting membrane potential of mammalian cells:

 a)+20 mV